torsina/discord.js-wiggle/README.md

 	* Returns: instance of Wiggle that the method was called on

 ## Categories
 Categories are a set of commands, grouped together by similarties.
 For example, `kick`, `ban` and `mute` might be a moderator category.
-Categories with `eris-wiggle` are made simple.
+Categories with `discord.js-wiggle` are made simple.

 Creating a category:
 * Accessing: `wiggle.Category(...params)` is a function that returns a new instance of a category.
-All of the parameters are passed to the constructor (not a instance of wiggle, but what is returned from `require("eris-wiggle")`)
+All of the parameters are passed to the constructor (not a instance of wiggle, but what is returned from `require("discord.js-wiggle")`)
 * Constructor parameters: (name\<String>, _commandOptions\<Object>_)
 	* Command options: an object that sets default comamnd options to all commands within the category